makrai/notes/flekova16-supersense-embed.md

         a negative result
       EMNLP 2014
 * supersenses
-  * coarse-grained word labels based on WordNet’s (Fellbaum, 1998)
+  * coarse-grained word labels based on WordNet (Fellbaum, 1998)
-    * 26 labels for nouns, such as ANIMAL , PERSON or FEELING and
+    * 26 labels for nouns, such as ANIMAL, PERSON or FEELING and
-    * 15 labels for verbs, such as COMMUNICATION , MOTION or COGNITION
+    * 15 labels for verbs, such as COMMUNICATION, MOTION or COGNITION
   * provide disambiguating information without the need of fine-grained WSD
   * shown to improve
     * dependency parsing (Agirre+ 2011)